NBISweden/workshop-reproducible-research/docs/git.md

 ## Pushing

 So far we have just worked locally.
 A strength with git is that we can add a remote location to push our commits to.
-In fact, we already have setup such a remote, since we created the repository at Bitbucket and cloned it locally.
+In fact, we already have setup such a remote, since we created the repository at GitHub and cloned it locally.
 The idea is that you work and edit your files locally, and commit changes as you go along.
 At some points, preferably as often as possible, you push your changes to the remote.
 Your local copy and the remote copy are then in sync.
 In principle, you can now safely delete your local copy since everything is backed up in the cloud, including the full commit history.
 This also enables collaboration.
 Several users can work on their local clones of a given repository and push changes to a common remote location.
 Let's try this out in practice!

 * Run `git remote -v`.
 This will show you what remote location is connected to your local git clone.
 The short name of the default remote is usually "*origin*".
 * Run `git branch`.
 This will show you the name of the current branch.
 By default this will be "*master*".